wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.0.8 =
+* Bug Fixes - Additional fixes to the advanced option sets.
+* Admin Improvements - Admin has been improved for ease of use.
+* Bug Fix - Fixed the interference problem with custom post types of various themes.
 = 2.0.7 =
 * Bug Fixes - Major improvements to the new "Advanced Option" sets along with many admin improvements.
 Update both the plugin and the admin for best results.
 * Bug Fix - New Design Package Creator should be fully functional in this version, need to do an upgrade test to be sure.